xinhuixu/laughing-octo-disco/README.md

 # Systems final project - Nala Sharadjaya, Xinhui Xu

 ### How-to
+1. Compile
+`$ make`
-1. Compile and run `server` and `client` from two different terminal prompts.
+1. Run `$ ./server` and up to as many `$ ./client` as you want from different terminal sessions.
-(1b.
-Type `./client [manual ip]` for functionality on ANY computer!)
+	- `$ ./client [ip]` for manual ip input
 2. In `client`, create a new user by typing in whatever username you want!
-3. Create a new project by following the prompts (create multiple if you want!).
+3. Create a new project by following the prompts (then create multiple if you want!).
 Then view your projects following the prompts.
 4. You can view your projects, enter them, and view your tasks.
-Other features vary in functionality...if you don't see a response you expect, you can type `home` to see if that will redirect you.
+Other features vary in functionality...if you don't see a response you expect, you can type `>> home` to be escorted back to safety.
 Otherwise `CTRL+C` and start over!

 ### Things that will work on a scale of probably to definitely
 * Creating a new user (def)